Why Doesn’t Microblading Last Forever?

-- Particle size: Larger pigment particles are harder to engulf and clear more slowly.
-Technique and pigment formulation affect particle distribution in the skin.
+- Particle size.
+Larger pigment particles are harder to break down and clear more slowly.
+Pigment formulation and how the strokes are worked into the skin both affect how those particles distribute.

 Skin Type and Sebum Production